XY-Finance/ChainInteractor/README.md

 # EIP-7702 Demo Project

 A Next.js application demonstrating EIP-7702 smart account functionality using both ZeroDev and MetaMask Delegation Toolkit implementations.
-This project showcases how to upgrade Externally Owned Accounts (EOAs) to support smart account functionality.
+This project showcases how to upgrade Externally Owned Accounts (EOAs) to support smart account functionality with advanced loading states and user experience optimizations.

 ## 🏗️ Project Structure